polinaouk/setup-keyvault-secrets/README.md

 With this action you can fetch secrets from [Azure Key Vault](https://docs.microsoft.com/en-us/rest/api/keyvault/about-keys--secrets-and-certificates) instance and consume in your GitHub Action workflows.

 Fetched secrets will be set as environment variables and can be consumed in the subsequent actions in the workflow using the [env context](https://docs.github.com/en/actions/learn-github-actions/variables#using-the-env-context-to-access-environment-variable-values) e.g `${{ env.STORAGE_ACCOUNT_NAME }}`.
 All environment variables values are masked in log.
+Additionally, secret names are converted to UPPER_CASE format.

 # Pre-configuration notes